PhysiCell-Tools/python-loader/man/docstring/mcds.make_ome_tiff.md

 ## input:
 ```
-            cell_attribute: strings; default is 'ID', with will result in a segmentation mask.
+            cell_attribute: strings; default is 'ID', which will result in a segmentation mask.
                 column name within cell dataframe.
                 the column data type has to be numeric (bool, int, float) and can't be string.

             file: boolean; default True
-                if True, an ome.tiff file is output.
+                if True, an ome tiff file is output.
                 if False, a numpy array with shape czyx is output.

 ```

 ## output:
 ```
-            a_czyx_img: numpy array or ome.tiff file.
+            a_czyx_img: numpy array or ome tiff file.

 ```